 The definition of bounce rate is the percentage of people who arrive on your site and leave without visiting a second page.
 A high bounce rate is an obvious sign of an outdated or poorly performing site.
 Website users usually leave a site hurriedly without visiting other pages simply because they don’t find what they are looking for instantly or do not like the look of it!

 Are your visitors just leaving as soon as they land on your site?
 How does your website compare to estimated industry standards?
 (Stats from Kissmetric)

-You can monitor bounce rate on your website through Google Analytics.
+You can monitor the bounce rate on your website through Google Analytics.
 Either as a website whole or on a page by page basis.
 Look at bounce rate in the following areas:

 11. Website Speed

-12. Easier to update website
+12. Easier to update the website

-You’ll be able to update your website yourself.
+You should be able to update your website yourself.
 An up-to-date website based on a content management system such as WordPress makes it easy to administer, avoids any messy code, you simply write in what you want in an organized fashion (WYSIWYG editor).
 That way, you can personally add to or switch your content based on your specific goals, while constantly optimizing your website.
 The Web design industry is constantly working to improve itself.
 This includes keeping layout designs fresh, updating blogs, refreshing imagery and pushing out timely promotions and advertisements.

 14. Website Integration